ccooper1982/ali/README.md

 ## Limitations
 There are limitations which will be addressed:

-- It yet doesn't manage partitions or create filesystems, so you must do this manually with `fdisk` or `cfdisk` prior to running `ali`
+- Does not manage partitions or create filesystems, so you must do this manually with `fdisk` or `cfdisk` prior to running `ali`
 - Install process assumes `/` is `ext4`
 - Only tested with a GPT partition table
 - Bootloader: only GRUB